shyu216/shyu216/README.md

 ### 🙌 Hi there

 - 👦 Here is dale
-- 💥 I am currently a computer science undergraduate of CUHK which I joined in 2019
+- 💥 Currently a computer science undergraduate of CUHK
-- 💦 I am working on building my foundation of IT world.
+- 💦 Working on homework/assignment/quiz/midterm/final/project/...
-- ❤️ My top 2 hobbies are reading and sleeping.
+- ❤️ Top 2 hobbies: reading and sleeping.

+- 🏃 CSCI3251 Milestone 2 🏃